 - Oyster Box Hotel, Umhlanga Rocks – guided tour of landscaped gardens designed by Franchesca Watson

-This morning we drive from Knysna to George Airport to catch a late morning flight to Durban.
-Described as a city where the ‘sun never sets’ Durban is a coastal metropolis on the Indian Ocean, famous for its string of magnificent beaches known as the ‘Golden Mile’.
+This morning we fly to Durban, described as a city where the ‘sun never sets’.
+Durban is a coastal metropolis on the Indian Ocean, famous for its string of magnificent beaches known as the ‘Golden Mile’.
 With a warm, sub-tropical climate, it is the largest city in KwaZulu-Natal, and South Africa’s busiest port.
 Durban was first a Dutch and then an English colony, and now has the largest Indian population of any city outside of India.
-Its ethnic complection has produced in Durban a vibrant mix of architectural styles, encompassing elegant Victorian houses and monuments, Hindu temples and modern high-rises, and the largest mosque in the southern hemisphere.
+Its ethnic diversity has produced a vibrant mix of architectural styles, encompassing elegant Victorian houses and monuments, Hindu temples and modern high-rises, and the largest mosque in the southern hemisphere.

-Nearby, we also meet with Di Higginson for a guided tour of the Durban Botanical Gardens, which are Africa’s oldest surviving botanic gardens.
+We then tour the Durban Botanical Gardens, Africa’s oldest surviving botanic gardens.
 They were established in 1849 to participate in the quest for Kew Gardens to establish a series of botanic gardens across the world which would assist in the introduction of economically valuable plants, and to supply plants to Kew that were new to science.
 The gardens include collections of sub-tropical trees, cycads, palms and orchids, and a lake with water lilies and pink lotus.

-Our accommodation for tonight is at the famous luxury Oyster Box Hotel in Umhlanga Rocks, an exclusive resort town north of Durban on the coast of KwaZulu-Natal.
-The hotel, which originally opened in 1947, underwent an extensive two-year renovation, re-opening 2009.
-As part of the refurbishment program, Cape Town based landscape consultant Jean Wouters and landscape designer Franchesca Watson have recreated beautiful sweeping gardens with a colonial feel to suit the style of the hotel.
-Having worked for the Botanical Gardens in Durban, Franchesca Watson contributed her extensive knowledge of KwaZulu-Natal plants to the project.
-The garden features all the colourful tropical plants such as bouganvillea and frangipani together with local subtropical coastal plants, giving it a romantic air.
-Thickly planted areas are punctuated with functional clearings such as the wedding garden and the fountain court, creating small, secluded garden rooms.
+Tonight we stay at the luxury Oyster Box Hotel in Umhlanga Rocks, an exclusive resort north of Durban.
+Here, Cape Town based landscape consultant Jean Wouters and landscape designer Franchesca Watson have recreated beautiful sweeping gardens with a colonial feel to suit the style of the hotel.
+Having worked for the Botanical Gardens in Durban, Franchesca contributed her extensive knowledge of KwaZulu-Natal plants to the project.
+The garden features colourful tropical plants including bougainvillea, frangipani and local subtropical coastal plants.

-This evening we shall dine in the beautiful Ocean Terrace restaurant overlooking the Indian Ocean and sample Durban’s Indian culinary heritage with a selection of fine curries using fresh local ingredients and spices.
+This evening we dine at the hotel’s Ocean Terrace restaurant overlooking the Indian Ocean and sample Durban’s Indian culinary heritage with a selection of fine curries using fresh local ingredients and spices.
 (Overnight Umhlanga Rocks) BD

 Hilton, Natal Midlands - 2 nights